siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/converger.rst

 Description
 -----------

-The **SiestaConvereger** is a tool to facilitate convergence tests with Siesta.
+The **SiestaConverger** is a tool to facilitate convergence tests with Siesta.
 It extends the **SiestaIterator** to accept a target quantity that is checked after each step to evaluate whether convergence has been reached or not.
 The convergence check just consists in calculating the difference in the target quantity